SBejga/zuse/README.md

 ## features

+### alphabet position

+get character position of each char in a string.

+    "Apple" => '1 16 16 12 5'

 ### buchstabenwortwert (bww)

-character position in alphabet, in german "buchstabenwortwert" or short "BWW".
+get sum of each characters position (in alphabet) in a string.
+In german also called "buchstabenwortwert" or short "BWW".

-Replace a characters position in alphabet and sum of each char in a word.
+    "Apple" => 50

 ### QS, EQS

-digit sum (de: qs)
+digit sum (in german: Quersumme or short 'QS')

     1989 => 27

-iterated digit sum (de: eqs)
+iterated digit sum (in German: Einstellige Quersumme or short 'EQS')

     1989 => 27 => 9
     2989 => 28 => 10 => 1